 14. QUIET ENJOYMENT.
 Aetna shall be entitled during the License Term to use the Program and any part thereof without disturbance subject only to its obligation to abide by the terms and conditions of this Agreement.
 In the event of dissolution or other cessation of business of Supplier, or in the event Supplier terminates Maintenance prior to the agreed term in the applicable Statement of Work for a reason other than Aetna's refusal of Maintenance or non-payment and there is no successor in interest by merger, assignment or otherwise, Supplier warrants Aetna's right to continued, uninterrupted use of the Program as set forth in the applicable Schedule.
-If there is a successor in interest by merger, operation of law, assignment, purchase or otherwise, Supplier warrants that such merger, or such other event, shall not affect the terms and conditions of this Agreement, which shall remain in full force and effect unless Aetna and Supplier's successor mutually agree to modify or amend them.
-Termination of this Agreement for any reason, except as provided herein for Aetna's default, shall not affect Aetna's right to quiet enjoyment and use of the Programs.
+If there is a successor in interest by merger, operation of law, assignment, purchase or otherwise, Supplier warrants that such merger, or such other event, shall not affect the terms and conditions of this Agreement for any reason, except as provided herein for Aetna's default, shall not affect Aetna's right to quiet enjoyment and use of the Programs.